DylanCope/dylancope.github.io/index.md

 ## News

+_June 6th, 2023:_ I will be at the CHAI Workshop on the 17th of June, 2023, presenting a poster on my work on applying Deep Reinforcement Learning to Tree Search, done in collaboration with Justin Svegliato and Stuart Russell.

+_May 5, 2023:_ My paper ["Real-time Evolution of Multicellularity with Artificial Gene Regulation "](https://arxiv.org/abs/2305.12249) has been accepted to the [2023 Conference on Artificial Life](https://2023.alife.org/) for an oral presentation and publication in the proceedings.
+The conference will be hosted at Hokkaido University on July 24th to July 28th, 2023.

+_May 4, 2023:_ Nandi Schoots presented our paper ["Low-Entropy Latent Variables Harm Out-of-Distribution Performance"](https://domaingen.github.io/accepted) at the International Conference on Learning Representations (ICLR) Domain Generalization Workshop.

-_September 22, 2022_ I am helping a group of fellow London-based PhD students to organise the [Safe and Trustworthy AI Workshop](https://www.doc.ic.ac.uk/~chs219/stai-workshop/) aimed at bringing together early-career researchers.
+_September 22, 2022:_ I am helping a group of fellow London-based PhD students to organise the [Safe and Trustworthy AI Workshop](https://www.doc.ic.ac.uk/~chs219/stai-workshop/) on the 2nd of November, 2022, aimed at bringing together early-career researchers.
 Submit abstracts by the **28/09/2022**.

 _April 13, 2022:_ I am excited to announce that I will be joining Stuart Russell's group the [Center for Human Compatible AI](https://humancompatible.ai/) at U.C.
 Berkeley this summer for a four month internship!
 I will be working with [Justin Svegliato](https://justinsvegliato.com/) on a project in "AI metareasoning".